 JOHN P. "JACK" KELLY

-Freeholder Kelly has been a member of the Board of Chosen Freeholders since 1993 and serves as Director of Law and Public Safety.
+Commissioner Kelly has been a member of the Board of Chosen Freeholders (now known as Board of Commissioners) since 1993 and serves as Director of Law and Public Safety.
 During his tenure he has brought to fruition such important projects as the construction of the Fire and First Aid Training Center, the expansion of the Ocean County Jail, improvements to the Ocean County Police Academy and upgrades to emergency communications.

 In 2001, Freeholder Kelly championed making Ocean County government even more accessible to its residents with the opening of the County Connection, a county government service outlet conveniently located at the Ocean County Mall, Toms River.
 He continues to serve as a liaison to that program.
 Since its opening, over 1 million people have walked through its doors seeking information and assistance from a well-trained staff.
 In 2004, the County Connection took to the road with the launching of the mobile County Connection which provides services throughout the County.

 As chair of the Office of Engineering, Commissioner Kelly works closely with the engineering staff annually overseeing more than $45 million worth of infrastructure improvements focusing on roadway safety.
 He also serves as a member of the North Jersey Transportation Planning Authority.

 Commissioner Kelly in concert with the Board led the successful effort to protect Lakehurst Naval Air Engineering Station from being dismantled by the Base Realignment and Closure Commission in 1995 and again in 2005.
 He continues to support the work of what is now known as Joint Base – McGuire, Dix, Lakehurst working closely with Congressional leaders to keep the tri-service base viable and strong in order to protect homeland security and promote economic growth.